leapmotion/leapjs/PROTOCOL.md

 {event: {type: "deviceConnect", state: true}}

 These were introduced to allow reliable reporting of events from the server.
 Currently only `deviceConnect` events are supported.

+## Version 4

+### Changes

+This version introduced the not receiving frames when not sending heartbeats.
+Now, when an application is not sending heartbeats, it will not get frames.
+Even sending heartbeats is not a guarantee that frames will be sent, as frame will be sent to the first connection which maintained heartbeating.
+In order to always receive frames, you must set `background` to true in the construction of the controller.

+    new Leap.Controller({background:true})

+These were introduced to allow reliable reporting of events from the server.
+Currently only `deviceConnect` events are supported.